hematy61/learning/learningMatrial/Cassandra/terminalogy.md

 - Gossip
   Nodes communicate with one another through a protocol called **gossip**, which is a process of computer peer-to-peer communication.

+- Distributed Architecture
+    A distributed architecture means that Apache Cassandra can and does typically run on multiple servers while appearing to users as a unified whole.
+This is in contrast to a centralized architecture, where all the components of a system are located on a single server, for example, a single database server.